-David spent the next three years working out of his apartment closet, transforming the loose collection of student mentors into a cohesive network of local chapters unified by a core set of guiding principles, operating standards, and structured curriculum.
-He poured virtually every dollar he raised back into the program for the mentors and mentees.
+David spent the next three years working out of his apartment closet, transforming the loose collection of student Mentors into a cohesive network of local chapters unified by a core set of guiding principles, operating standards, and structured curriculum.
+He poured virtually every dollar he raised back into the program for the Mentors and Mentees.
 He built his management and advisory team from the ground up, relying on old allies and new friends, as well as experts in education and LD / ADHD.
-His first hire, now Chief Operating Officer Marcus Soutra, toured the country, helping chapters get started, recruiting chapter coordinators, approaching local schools to find kids they could help, installing the curriculum, working to influence administrators and decision makers, cultivating donors - all the legwork it takes to get a movement moving.
+His first hire, now Eye to Eye President Marcus Soutra, toured the country, helping chapters get started, recruiting Chapter Leaders, approaching local schools to find kids they could help, installing the curriculum, working to influence administrators and decision makers, cultivating donors—all the legwork it takes to get a movement moving.
 The number of chapters grew to almost 40.
 The number of students with LD / ADHD the movement was helping swelled into the thousands.

 BACK TO ABOUT US